apache/shardingsphere/docs/document/content/reference/distsql/syntax/rdl/rule-definition/sharding/create-sharding-binding-table-rule.en.md

 - A sharding table can only have one binding relationships
 - The sharding table for creating binding relationships needs to use the same resources and the same actual tables.
 For example `ds_${0..1}.t_order_${0..1}` 与 `ds_${0..1}.t_order_item_${0..1}`
 - The sharding table for creating binding relationships needs to use the same sharding algorithm for the sharding column.
 For example `t_order_{order_id % 2}` and `t_order_item_{order_item_id % 2}`
-- Binding table rules cannot be created repeatedly, but can contain multiple binding relationships
+- Only one binding rule can exist, but can contain multiple binding relationships

 ### Example